CausalInference/pygformula/docs/source/index.rst

    Contact

 ..
 [1] Robins JM.
-A new approach to causal inference in mortality studies with a sustained exposure period—application to control of the healthy worker survivor effect.
-Mathematical modelling 1986;7(9-12):1393-512.
+A new approach to causal inference in mortality studies with a sustained exposure period:
+       application to the healthy worker survivor effect.
+Mathematical Modelling.
+1986;7:1393–1512.
+[Errata (1987) in Computers and Mathematics with Applications 14, 917-921.
+Addendum (1987) in Computers and Mathematics with Applications 14, 923-945.
+Errata (1987) to addendum in Computers and Mathematics with Applications 18, 477.
 ..
-[2] Hernán MA, Robins JM (2020).
-Causal Inference: What If.
-Boca Raton: Chapman & Hall/CRC.
+[2] Hernán, M.A., and Robins, J. (2020).
+Causal Inference: What If (Chapman & Hall/CRC).